Smart Community Corps Internship Program Summer 2021

 - Full SCI2 staff support throughout the internship

 The internship offers students learning opportunities outside of the classroom.
 Through the SCC program, students will use the knowledge and skills they gained in the classroom to help create more sustainable and smart communities.

 - The program is open to all Georgia undergraduate and graduate students of all majors regardless of degree level, major, or visa status (Must be eligible to work in the U.S.)

 - Interested students must submit an online application with resume and a letter of recommendation

 - The online application process opens in January and closes February 26, 2021 at 5pm

 - Our Community partners and GA Smart staff will interview applicants in early March, with offers extended by the end of March

 It is our hope and expectation that all interns will be able to work and live within their selected communities.
 Interns must have reliable, daily transportation to get them to/from work.
-Interns who will be embedded in communities outside the Metro Atlanta area will be responsible for paying for their own living arrangements/housing and food during the internship timeframe.
-SCC staff will assist in finding suitable living arrangements.
-With that said, we understand that COVID-19 is still a prevalent threat.
+While SSC staff will assist in finding suitable living arrangements for interns embedded in communities outside the metro Atlanta area, those students will be solely responsible for paying for their own living arrangements/housing and food during the internship timeframe.
+We understand that COVID-19 is still a prevalent threat.
 As the health and safety of our interns is of the utmost importance to us, we will evaluate the situation as the summer draws closer.
-If necessary, as was the case in the summer of 2020, all internships could possibly become remote working experiences, if the situation warrants.
+If necessary, as was the case in the summer of 2020, all internships could possibly become remote working experiences.